srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

     client1:
      kind: linux
      binds:
-        - configs/hostname.sh:/hostname.sh
-        - configs/client1-config.sh:/client1-config.sh
+        - configs/client-config.sh:/client-config.sh
      exec:
-        - bash /hostname.sh # (2)
+        - bash /client-config.sh 192.168.2.11 # (2)
-        - bash /client1-config.sh # (3)
 # -- snip --
 ```

 1. Minikube will name k8s container nodes with the  name `minikube` by default.
 If the minikube option `profile` is used, it will use the profile name.
 Here, we use the profile name `cluster1`.
 First node is named `cluster1`, second `cluster1-m02`...
-2. `bash /hostname.sh` is just a hacky script that updates the shell with the name of the container, so it's easier to see where we are connected when we attach to the client containers.
+2. `client-config.sh` is a script that configures client IP addresses and routes.
+It also updates the shell with the name of the container, so it's easier to see where we are connected when we attach to the client containers.
-3. Client IP addresses and routes are configured through this script.

 Containerlab will configure the Leaf/Spine fabric at boot time.
 You can check the configurations in the [config][clab-configs] folder.